HomeLatest NewsGovTechBudget 2026 should ease GST on digital learning, raise education spend: NIIT CEO Pankaj Jathar

 Advertisement

 The Union Budget 2026 comes at a time when policymakers are seeking to balance fiscal discipline with the need to invest in human capital to support long-term growth.
-Industry stakeholders have been calling for targeted interventions to improve employability, especially as rapid technological change reshapes requirements across sectors.
+Industry stakeholders have been calling for targeted interventions to improve employability, especially as rapid technological change reshapes job requirements across sectors.

 Get the day's headlines from Tech Observer straight in your inbox